 I didn't like either of these solutions so I went looking for an option to mark an email as read as soon as I viewed it in the reading pane.

-I've been writing this blog since around 2008.
+I've been writing this blog since 2008.
 Previously I was using BlogEngine.net to power my blog but lately I've been on the lookout for something a bit different.

 I love Wordpress and the ease of use that brings, especially when upgrading or installing modules.
-At the time of writing there is no 'one click' install option for BlogEngine and updating the blog was becoming a chore with each release.
+At the time of writing there is no 'one click' install option for BlogEngine and updating my blog was becoming a chore with each release.

 Are you trying to see the email headers for an email someone sent you?
 I had some issues finding this option in Outlook 2013.
 Turns out it is there....it's just hidden out of plain sight!